-Understanding utility of a product or service is important from an economic point of view.
+The understanding utility of a product or service is important from an economic point of view.
 It may be different in different situations however it still gives an overall acceptance or rejection of the products.

-Economic utility of a product refers to the requirements and expectations of consumers as well, and the loopholes (if any) in its features.
+The economic utility of a product refers to the requirements and expectations of consumers as well, and the loopholes (if any) in its features.

 A downward movement in the utility of a particular product in markets may also indicate new technology or upgraded versions being introduced.
 This acts as an eye-opener to existing companies.

 Companies should keep a keen eye on the economic utility of their products.
 The utility may not be a direct indicator of progress or downfall, and may even act like a very slow indicator which is fruitful only with other parameters being perfectly applied, yet it gives an overall picture of acceptance (or rejection) to products in an economy.
-Latest technology and new inventions are required in every economy to be introduced which depends largely upon the utility of that particular product.
-In other words, economic utility is a silent indicator of the growth of the country’s economy.
+The latest technology and new inventions are required in every economy to be introduced which depends largely upon the utility of that particular product.
+In other words, the economic utility is a silent indicator of the growth of the country’s economy.

 This has been a guide to what is Economic Utility and its definition.
-Here we discuss the top 4 types of the Economic utility along with practical examples.
+Here we discuss the top 4 types of Economic utility along with practical examples.
 You can learn more about the following articles –